vermashiwani/vermashiwani-fork-learning-resources/README.md

-# LIST OF AWESOME LEARNING RESOURCES 🚀

-This collection provides a list of educational resources for Software Engineers.
+# LISThis collection provides a list of educational resources for Software Engineers.
 Feel free to add your favorite resources as well and help others in their journey of learning.

 ## Competitive Programming <img src="https://img.icons8.com/material-sharp/24/000000/programming.png"/>